jaredly/terraform/Readme.md

 ## Building

-`cargo run --release` should do the trick.
+`env GDAL_LIB_DIR=/usr/local/opt/gdal/lib/ cargo run --release` should do the trick.

 Note that because of the intensive numerical processing involved, doing a debug build will only result in sadness.